JannikDC/sfstypes/README.md

 # sfstypes
-Implementation of SmartFoxServer 2X data types in Go.
+Implementation of SmartFoxServer 2X data types in Go